Bradley-svg/GB-Mobile-Application--Android---iOS-/docs/branding/README.md

 Assets
 ------
+- `docs/branding/official/greenbro-logo-horizontal-gearO.png` — horizontal logo with the gear replacing the "O" and the "ENDORSED BY NATURE®" tagline (source of truth).
-- `mobile/assets/greenbro/greenbro-logo-horizontal.png` — horizontal logo with tagline.
+- `mobile/assets/greenbro/greenbro-logo-horizontal.png` — in-app horizontal logo (gear-as-O), exported from the official source.
 - `mobile/assets/greenbro/greenbro-icon-1024.png` — app icon.
 - `mobile/assets/greenbro/greenbro-splash.png` — splash artwork.
 - `docs/branding/official/` holds the approved source artwork; export any new sizes directly from these originals.